 The hooks on the sides and bottom are great for baseball bats, tennis rackets, helmets, uniforms, or bags.

-They hold equipment like bats or rackets and use a “C” shape that allows you to take and put your gear away securely quickly.
+They hold equipment like bats or rackets and use a “C” shape that lets you quickly take and put your gear away.

 This durable unit has a large storage capacity but is compact and shouldn’t take up much space on your wall.
 It will keep your equipment organized and requires little maintenance.